 Early Life

-Charles Dean Metropoulos was born in Tripoli, Greece, in May 1946.
-At the age of 10, he immigrated to the United States with his family, settling in Watertown, Massachusetts, near Boston.
-He attended Babson College, earning a Bachelor of Science and an MBA.
-He also pursued doctoral studies at Columbia University for a brief period before entering the corporate world.
+Charles Dean Metropoulos was born in May 1946, in Tripoli, Greece.
+At the age of 10, he immigrated to the United States with his family, settling in Watertown, Massachusetts.
+He earned his Bachelor of Arts/Science and Master of Business Administration from Babson College.

 Rise to Success